Maharani (2021 TV series)

 Maharani is an Indian Hindi-language political drama streaming television series created by Subhash Kapoor.
 Four seasons of the web series have been released with Huma Qureshi portraying the title character.

 Season 1 of the series is directed by Karan Sharma, Season 2 by Ravindra Gautam and Season 3 by Saurabh Bhave.

-The series stars Huma Qureshi as the protagonist along with Sohum Shah, Amit Sial, Kani Kusruti and Inaamulhaq.
+The series stars Huma Qureshi along with Sohum Shah, Amit Sial, Kani Kusruti and Inaamulhaq.

 The multi-seasons political series is partly inspired by events in Bihar in the 1990s when Lalu Prasad Yadav made his homemaker wife Rabri Devi his successor.
 The story of season 1 is from 1995 to 1999 and is inspired by real-life events and characters like Ranvir Sena, left-wing militants, Naxalite groups, the Communist Party of India (Marxist–Leninist) Liberation, 1997 Laxmanpur Bathe massacre, Fodder Scam, Brahmeshwar Singh.

 The first season premiered on SonyLIV on 28 May 2021.

 The story of season 2 is from mid-1999 and is inspired from real-life events and characters like Shilpi-Gautam Murder, Sadhu Yadav, Rajiv Goswami, Shibu Soren, Mohammad Shahabuddin, Indian Political Action Committee (I-PAC) and 2000 Bihar Legislative Assembly election.

 The teaser of the second season was launched on 16 July 2022 and the trailer was released on 1 August 2022.
 The second season was released on 25 August 2022 on SonyLIV.

 The third season trailer been released on 19 February 2024.
 And the season was released on Sony LIV on 7 March 2024.
 It is again inspired by and related with many real life events, including the Jitan Manjhi episode.

-The trailer of season 4 released on 9 October 2025, the show will drop on SonyLIV on 7 November 2025.
+The trailer of season 4 released on 9 October 2025, the show completely released on SonyLIV on 7 November 2025.